dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% task 'Create a theme directory' %}

 Dojo 2 provides a CLI command for creating a skeleton theme from existing Dojo 2 widgets.
-To do this the command prompts the user to enter the name of the package that contains Dojo 2 widgets and allows the you to select specific widgets to include in the output.
+To do this the command prompts the user to enter the name of the package that contains Dojo 2 widgets and allows you to select specific widgets to include in the output.

 {% instruction 'At the command line run `dojo create theme --name dojo`' %}